Why It Works

 - Cooking fermented beans and garlic while steamed fish rests allows fish to come to proper temperature before serving (it shouldn't be piping hot).

-- 2 tablespoons Chinese fermented black beans, rinsed and petted dry
+2 tablespoons Chinese fermented black beans, rinsed and patted dry

-1 (1- to 1 1/2-pound) whole white-fleshed fish, sush as branzino, trout, red snapper, or sea bass, scaled and gutted
+1 (1- to 1 1/2-pound) whole white-fleshed fish, such as branzino, trout, red snapper, or sea bass, scaled and gutted

-- 1/4 teaspoon chili flakes, plus more to taste (optional)
+1/4 teaspoon chile flakes, plus more to taste (optional)

 Combine black beans and garlic cloves on a cutting board and roughly chop them together.

-Set halved scallions on a heatproof plate large enough to hold the fish while small enough to fit inside steamer.
-Set fish directly on top of scallions so that the scallions mostly keep fish from making direct contact with plate.
+Set halved scallions on a heatproof plate large enough to hold the fish, while small enough to fit inside steamer.
+Set fish directly on top of scallions so that the scallions mostly keep fish from making direct contact with the plate.

 Set up a steamer and when it is ready, steam fish until cooked through, about 10 minutes.
-Carefully remove fish and plate from the steamer and pour off any accumulated juices into a bowl, then mix in soy sauce.
-Discard ginger slices from cavity of fish scallions from underneath.
+Carefully remove fish and plate from the steamer and pour off any accumulated juices into a bowl.
+Stir soy sauce into accumulated juices.
+Discard ginger slices from cavity of fish and scallions from underneath.
 Transfer fish to a serving platter.

-In a wok or small saucepan, add chopped garlic and fermented black bean mixture, and cook over medium-high heat until garlic is soft, about 2 minutes.
-Add chili flakes, if using (and adding more if you want it spicier), remaining julienned scallions and ginger, cilantro, and the reserved fish-cooking liquid.
-Mix quickly and spoon everything on top of the fish.
+Heat a wok or saucepan over medium-high heat until a droplet of water evaporates rapidly when dropped onto the surface.
+Add oil and heat, swirling to coat wok, until shimmering.
+Add chopped garlic and fermented black bean mixture and cook, stirring until garlic is softened but not browned, about 1 minute.
+Add chile flakes, if using (add more if you want it spicier), remaining julienned scallions and ginger, cilantro, and the reserved accumulated cooking juices.
+Mix quickly until well combined, then spoon everything on top of the fish.
 Serve immediately.